Site icon Circuit Ideas for You

 12V Relay1

-Electricity passes through R2 and it loses some power and starts to charge up C2 like filling a small battery.
+As a result, capacitor C2 acts like a shortcut to ground and electricity passes through R2 and it loses some power and starts to charge up C2 like filling a small battery.

-When C2 gets enough power the voltage makes transistor T1 turn ON very fast.
+Also, when C2 gets enough power the voltage makes transistor T1 turn ON very fast and this also turns ON another transistor T2 and that switches relay ON.

 Now the thing we want to turn ON the load which gets power and the circuit starts working.

-Also there is a diode D3 that blocks electricity at right time so everything works correctly.
+Also, there is a diode D3 that blocks electricity at right time so everything works correctly.

 Formulas and Calculations: